Tahir019/JAVASCRIPT/DAY 1/README.md

 Even though the `var myVar` declaration is below the `console.log`, it gets hoisted to the top, but the initialization (`"Hello"`) stays where it is.

 **Important**: `let` and `const` variables are hoisted as well, but they are not initialized, leading to a `ReferenceError` if accessed before declaration.

+**>>>Explanation---**
+When you use let and const, the variables are still hoisted like var, but they are not initialized with a default value like undefined.
+Instead, they remain in a "temporal dead zone" (TDZ) from the start of the block until the declaration is encountered.
+This means if you try to access the variable before it’s declared, you’ll get a ReferenceError.

+Example:

+console.log(a); // Output: undefined (because of `var` hoisting) var a = 5;

+console.log(b); // Error: Cannot access 'b' before initialization let b = 10;

+Explanation:

+var is hoisted and initialized to undefined, so you can reference a before it's assigned a value.

+let is hoisted but not initialized, so trying to reference b before the declaration results in a ReferenceError.

 ---